TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/01.Unit-l/docs.md

 ### Part 4: Explain the Journal Response:

-After the class is done, remind students that they will need to work on their first assignment during their homework time.
+After the learning lab is done, remind students that they will need to work on their first assignment during their homework time.
 This will be the journal response which includes writing a 400-500 word (1-2 pages double spaced) response to questions provided in the Unit 1 assessment page.
-If there is time at the end of the class, walk students through the rubric (provided below) to help them understand what is expected.
+If there is time at the end of the learning lab, walk students through the rubric (provided below) to help them understand what is expected.

 | **Mastering**                                                                                                                                                                                                                               |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|